auravoid/ai-ohto/README.md

 ---

-This is not the repo that my bot runs on and this repo may not be up-to-date with what my bot has completely.
-Changes made here by contributors will be made to my bot eventually.
+~~This is not the repo that my bot runs on and this repo may not be up-to-date with what my bot has completely.
+Changes made here by contributors will be made to my bot eventually.~~

+After some consideration, this will be the repo my bot runs on.
+Making it kinda offically open source.
+I'm doing my best migrating my bot to this repo and I'll edit this README when I'm done.

 ---